Mom’s Amazing Chicken Pot Pie

 - egg wash

-- Place flour and butter into the freezer for 30 minutes before starting the crust process.
-In a large food processor, pulse flour, baking powder, and salt until combined.
+- Place 3 cup all-purpose flour and 1 cup butter into the freezer for 30 minutes before starting the crust process.
+In a large food processor, pulse flour, 1 tsp baking powder, and 1 tsp kosher salt until combined.
 Add butter and pulse until pea-sized and some slightly larger pieces form.
-With the machine running, add ice water into the feed tube, 1 tablespoon at a time until the dough just come together and is moist but not wet and sticky (test by squeezing some with your fingers).
+With the machine running, add ½ cup ice water into the feed tube, 1 tablespoon at a time until the dough just come together and is moist but not wet and sticky (test by squeezing some with your fingers).

 - Turn dough onto a lightly floured surface, form into 2 balls, and flatten into 2 discs (making sure there are no/minimal cracks).
 Cover with plastic wrap and refrigerate for at least 30 minutes.

 - Preheat oven to 400°.
 Grease a large baking dish with butter and grease one side of a large piece of parchment with butter.
-Season chicken all over with pepper then place in baking dish.
+Season 4 boneless skinless chicken breasts all over with black pepper then place in baking dish.
 Place buttered side of parchment paper over chicken, so that chicken is completely covered.
 Bake until chicken is cooked through, 30 to 40 minutes.
 Let rest 10 minutes before cutting into cubes.

-- Meanwhile, start filling: In a large pot over medium heat, melt butter.
-Add onions and carrots and cook until vegetables are beginning to soften for about 10 minutes.
-Stir in garlic, then stir in flour and cook until the flour mixture is golden and beginning to bubble.
-Gradually whisk in chicken broth.
+- Meanwhile, start filling: In a large pot over medium heat, melt ½ cup butter.
+Add 1 medium onion and 2 large carrots and cook until vegetables are beginning to soften for about 10 minutes.
+Stir in 3 cloves garlic, then stir in ¾ cup all-purpose flour and cook until the flour mixture is golden and beginning to bubble.
+Gradually whisk in 3 cup low-sodium chicken broth.
 Bring mixture to a boil and cook until thickened, about 5 minutes.
-Stir in heavy cream, cubed chicken, peas, parsley, and thyme.
+Stir in ¼ cup heavy cream, cubed chicken, 1 cup peas, 2 tbsp parsley, and 2 tsp thyme leaves.
 Season mixture with pepper.

 - On a lightly floured surface, roll out one disc of dough into a large round, about ¼” thick.
 Place in a shallow pie dish then add the filling.
 Roll out the second disc of dough into a large round, about ¼” thick and place on top of filling.
 Trim and crimp edges, then use a paring knife to create slits on top.
 Brush with egg wash and sprinkle with flaky sea salt.